stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 fusedFilter       80,000,016  153  OK
 ```

-Introduction of `Skip` promised fame and fortune, but it's not so much of an
+The introduction of `Skip` promised fame and fortune, but it's not so much
-improvement in this case.
-That said, prefer stream fusion with skip for
+of an improvement in this case.
+That said, prefer stream fusion with skip
-maximal efficiency,
+for maximal efficiency,
 but [don't cross the streams](https://www.youtube.com/watch?v=jyaLZHiJJnE)!

 ## Conclusion